rphukan/msr-documentation/profile/README.md

 # MongoDB
 Some of the applications within the org use the MongoDB document database.
 More details about it is on [this link](mongodb.md)

+# Terraform for GCP
+You can use Teraform to deploy the entire project on Google Kubernetese Engine.
+Refer the [msr-terraform-repo](https://github.com/msrfintech/msr-terraform-repo) for more details.